 and plan your next session.

 Write your own computer programThe Astro-Physics GTO protocol for the GTOCP3 Control Box through version Q is freely available to those who would like to write their own computer program for controlling the mount.
 Note that this does not include the command language for either the Precison Encoders or the Absolute Encoders.
-Please contact Astro-Physics for further information.
 Please note, however, that with our substantial investment in both the Astro-Physics V2 ASCOM driver and in APCC, we cannot also provide free technical support to anyone who wants to try their hand at mount control software.
 We strongly encourage all customers to use the available software options, if possible.

 Copyright © 1999-2016, Astro-Physics,